Last Christmas (Doctor Who): Broadcast and reception

+A preview was shown during the Children in Need charity event which featured Capaldi, Coleman, and Frost reprising their roles.
+Dan Starkey and Nathan McMullen appeared as elves.
+On 11 December 2014, the BBC released a 30-second trailer for the episode on YouTube.

-The episode was watched by 8.28 million viewers, the lowest Christmas Day rating since the show's return in 2005, and was the sixth most watched programme on BBC One for Christmas Day 2014.
-The early figures for overnight viewing estimated that the episode was watched by 6.34 million viewers, making it the eighth most watched event on television for Christmas Day 2014.
-However, it received a total of 2.62 million viewers on BBC America, beating the previous record established by "The Time of the Doctor", and became the most watched episode of the revived series in the channel's history.
-It also got 1.07 million requests on BBC iPlayer for the nine-day period over Christmas.
+"Last Christmas" was first broadcast on 25 December on BBC One.
+It was watched by a live audience of 6.34 million viewers, making it the eighth most watched broadcast for Christmas Day 2014, and the sixth most on BBC ONe.
+When including overnight ratings, it was seen by 8.28 million viewers.
+It had the worst Christmas Day rating since the show's return in 2005, down several million from the previous special, "The Time of the Doctor".
+It also got 1.07 million requests on BBC iPlayer for the nine-day period following Christmas.
 The episode received an Audience Appreciation Index of 82.
+However, despite the relatively weak British performance, it received a total of 2.62 million viewers on BBC America, beating the previous record established by "The Time of the Doctor", and became the most watched episode of the revived series in the channel's history.

 Critical reception

 "Last Christmas" received positive reviews.
 92% of 13 critics gave the special a positive review, and an average rating of 8.8/10, according to Rotten Tomatoes.
 Particular praise was given to the Christmassy atmosphere, as well as Capaldi and Coleman's performance and the script.

-Alasdair Wilkins from The A.V.
+Alasdair Wilkins of The A.V.
 Club awarded the episode the highest grade of the site, finding the script "inordinately clever" in making a at-first-glance "fluffy, silly Christmas special" scary.
 He also praised Capaldi's performance" for depicting "the unabashed joy" common to the previous Doctors, "never really" seen in series 8.
 Michael Hogan of The Daily Telegraph stated that it "had heart as well as head" with a festive special feel of "cockle-warming cosy glow".
 Writing for Digital Spy, Morgan Jeffery found the episode an "absolute cracker" that refused to be "light on substance".
-He believed the influences of Alien and Inception provided viewers with "both food for thought and fuel for our nightmares".
+He believed the influences of Alien (1979) and Inception (2010) provided viewers with "both food for thought and fuel for our nightmares".

 Simon Brew of Den of Geek heavily praised the episode and considered it an improvement over the previous Christmas special "The Time of the Doctor".
 He felt that "Last Christmas" capped off what he felt was "one of Doctor Whos strongest years in recent times".
 Matt Risley of IGN deemed the episode "Excellent", calling the episode "entertaining and satisfying" which combines "face-huggers with a Christmas miracle".
 Radio Timess Patrick Mulkern thought the storytelling clever, but guessable.
 He stated he was "peculiarly touched by Clara's sentiment of 'Every Christmas is last Christmas' and her admission that the Time Lord is her very own Father Christmas".